-Also, if you think closely, remember what is that one thing that grabs your attention when you visit a website.
+Also, if you think closely, remember what the one thing that grabs your attention when you visit a website is.

 Well, that has to be the images.

-Especially when it comes to e-commerce websites or product-based websites, the product image is what pulls you in at first.
+Especially when it comes to e-commerce or product-based websites, the product image pulls you in at first.

 Image Source: Arqspin

-Once you are hooked enough, you can see further what the website has to offer.
+Once you are hooked enough, you can see further what the website offers.
 This is also because the human brain processes image 60,000 times faster than any text.

-So the image in your Shopify landing page is the first thing that’s going to affect your prospective customer or the visitor.
+So the image on your Shopify landing page is the first thing that will affect your prospective customer or visitor.